srobo/kitbook/docs/kit/logistics/transport/packaging.md

 ### Instruction Notes

-1. Check all parts are present \(use list provided and notify the local teams co-ordinator of any missing items\).
+1. Check all parts are present \(use list provided and notify the local teams coordinator of any missing items\).
 2. Place parts into jiffy bags \(do not seal unless specified\):
    1. Large white **\[photo of four bags with the parts in front\]:**
       1. 1x tablet